DanBuchan/Party_button/README.md

 1. refactor django views to correctly use mixins and not have all those single function classes
 2. Spotify integration (hmmmm)
 3. Move track settings to a per-playlist basis
-4. refactor backend REST API
+4. refactor backend to django rest-framework API
 5. refactor frontend to REACT app